 - Cut with a star cookie cutter, or slice into diamond shapes with a knife.
 If cookie cutter is sticking, dip in water before cutting dough.
 Excess dough can be rerolled multiple times.

-- Bake for 11-14 minutes, or until the bottoms are lightly browned and the meringue topping is set and lightly browned (thicker cookies will take longer to bake).
+- Bake for about 11-14 minutes, or until the bottoms are lightly browned and the meringue topping is set and lightly browned (thicker cookies will take longer to bake).
 Allow cookies to cool for 10 minutes on baking sheet before transferring to a cooling rack.

 Equipment Recommendations